Relation between irrationality and regularity for $ C^1 $ conjugacy of $ C^2 $ circle diffeomorphisms to rigid rotations: Introduction

-However, much recent work require $ C^k $ (at least $ k \geqslant 2 $) plus certain H\"older continuity for $ T $, and one of our motivations is to weaken the regularity to only $ C^2 $ (and preserves $ C^1 $ conjugacy simultaneously), which is the weakest case that might be achieved due to certain counterexamples, see \cite{MR662606,MR0581808,MR0482815}.
+However, much recent work requires $ C^k $ (at least $ k \geqslant 2 $) plus certain H\"older continuity for $ T $, and one of our motivations is to weaken the regularity to only $ C^2 $ (and preserves $ C^1 $ conjugacy simultaneously), which is the weakest case that might be achieved due to certain counterexamples, see \cite{MR662606,MR0581808,MR0482815}.
 This is quite necessary because H\"older continuity is not sufficient to deal with all problems of finite smoothness from the perspective of Baire category.
-Therefore, ones are actually still a long way from the true critical situation.
-As an illustration, let us take into account some $ T $ with continuous $ D^2 T= - {\left( {\log \left( {x\left( {1 - x} \right)} \right)} \right)^{ - 1}}$ (define $ D^2 T =0$ at end points $ 0 $ and $ 1 $) which cannot be characterized by arbitrary H\"older's type, since $ {D^2}T \sim {\left( {\log {x^{ - 1}}} \right)^{ - 1}} $ as $ x \to 0^+ $, that is, Logarithmic H\"older's type with index $ 1 $ in our terminology (see Section \ref{SecModulus}), and thus this case could not be analyzed through the well known results via only H\"older continuity.
+Therefore, we are actually still a long way from the true critical situation.
+As an illustration, let us consider some $ T $ with continuous $ D^2 T= - {\left( {\log \left( {x\left( {1 - x} \right)} \right)} \right)^{ - 1}}$ (define $ D^2 T =0$ at end points $ 0 $ and $ 1 $) which cannot be characterized by arbitrary H\"older type, since $ {D^2}T \sim {\left( {\log {x^{ - 1}}} \right)^{ - 1}} $ as $ x \to 0^+ $, that is, the Logarithmic H\"older type with index $ 1 $ in our terminology (see Section \ref{SecModulus}), and thus this case cannot be analyzed through the well known results via only H\"older continuity.